Commercial, Business, and Labor Law Courses

 Mergers and Acquisitions

-This course will examine the acquisition and sale of public and private companies in the US M&A market.
-The first part of the course will focus on the M&A process for the sale of privately held companies, including subsidiaries of public companies.
-This part of the course will dissect and analyze the key provisions of, and issues regarding, private stock and asset acquisition agreements, including representations, covenants, closing conditions, indemnification provisions, rep & warranty insurance, earn-out provisions, purchase price adjustments, auction tactics, material adverse effect clauses and the "no indemnity" and "no reliance" provisions increasingly favored by private equity sellers.
-Student teams will review and "mark-up" a stock purchase agreement.
-The second part of the course will focus on the acquisition of public companies, including the SEC takeover rules and the fiduciary duties imposed on directors by Delaware law, including the Revlon, Unocal, Van Gorkum and Del Monte decisions, as well as financial advisors, special committees and defensive tactics such as shareholder rights plans.
-Finally, the course will discuss the use of letters of intent and confidentiality agreements.
+This course will examine the acquisition and sale of public and private companies in the U.S. M&A market.
+The first part of the course will focus on the sale of private companies, including subsidiaries of public companies.
+This part of the course will offer an in-depth, immersive look at the key aspects of private deals, including representations, covenants, closing conditions, indemnification provisions, representation and warranty insurance, purchase price adjustments, auction tactics and the "no indemnity", "non-reliance" and "non-recourse" provisions increasingly favored by private equity sellers.
+The second part of the course will focus on the acquisition of public companies, including key Delaware decisions, the use of special committees and shareholder rights plans.
+Finally, we will discuss the effective use of letters of intent, confidentiality agreements and M&A due diligence.
+Students will prepare a "mark-up" of a private stock acquisition agreement.
 Prerequisite: Business Organizations.
-This class has a final exam and a series of research papers (10-12 pages).
-Participation may be considered in final grading
+This class has a final exam and required paper(s) (Total ≥ 3000-3500 words).
+Participation may be considered in final grading.

 Previously: